 - If you completed an application as an incoming freshmen for Fall, you will still need to complete an Early-Entry (Non-Degree Seeking) application.

-- NEW and RETURNING students: Complete the Early Entry enrollment request form in the presence of your High School Counselor or Principal.
+- NEW and RETURNING students: Complete the Early Entry Enrollment Request Form (click here) along with your High School Counselor or Principal.

-- Not sure what course you want to take?
-Use the Class Search function to see what is available by term or contact the Office of Market Development for assistance.
+- Use the Class Search function to see what is available by term or contact the Office of Market Development for assistance.

 - Check your EagleMail.
 You will be sent an Enrollment Confirmation once our office has processed your enrollment.
 You should check EagleMail at least once a week.